-This three day course will teach you advanced topics in multilevel modelling: multilevel generalized linear models for categorical outcome data, Bayesian inference, and missing data and imputation.
-The three-day course builds upon the contents of the other summer school course “Introduction to multilevel analysis”.
+This three-day course builds upon the contents of the course “Introduction to multilevel analysis”.
 It consists of three days with lectures in the morning and computer labs in the afternoon.

 Hox, J., Moerbeek, M., & Van de Schoot, R. (2018).
 Multilevel analysis.
 Techniques and Applications.
 3rd edition.
 New York: Routledge.

-Book is NOT included in fee (about 45 euros)
+The Book is not included in fee (about 45 euros)

 Participants are requested to bring their own laptop computer.
 Software will be available online.